forestgrape/coronavirus/index.md

 <!--todo: immune reaction -->

-##### increased distribution
+##### increased distribution?
+likely NO since:<br>
 The Sars-CoV-2 entry ACE2 is expressed in large quantities in alveolar type 2 cells.
 From these locations, many particles are exhaled upon deep breathing [[Larsson](#larsson)], which could yield increased spreading both inside and outside.
+Thus to some extent the virus distribution depends on breathing patterns and so active people would be more at risk.
+Overall evidence is not strong that the widespread virus spread is solely caused by increased distribution.

-##### decreased mucus clearance
+##### decreased mucus clearance?
+likely YES since:<br>
 * observed for influenza by [Yuen et al](#yuen)
 * Factors known to decrease the mucus clearance are major risk factors for developing ARDS, both for influenza and Covid-19.
 For more detail on factors see [appendix](#appendix-vents):
     * intern factors
         - age